 Ingredients

-- 2 cups yogurt plain whole milk, approximately 1 lb
+- 2 cups full-fat plain yogurt approximately 1 lb

-- 5 tablespoon powdered sugar adjust to taste
+- 6 tablespoons powdered sugar adjust to taste

 - ½ teaspoon Cardamom powder